-What is a section 21?
+What is a section 21 notice?

-A section 21 is a legal notice that a landlord can give to start the process to end an assured shorthold tenancy.
+A section 21 notice starts the legal process to end an assured shorthold tenancy.

-- rolling periodic tenancy
+rolling periodic tenancy

 You may want to leave before the end of the notice if you find somewhere else to live.